theandrew168/derzforth/README.md

 * Attach GND to GND
 * Attach 3.3V to 3.3V (be sure not to supply 5V to 3.3V or vice versa)

+#### GD32 Dev Board
+For this board, the only setup necessary is a USB to UART cable.

+* Attach TX to pin PA10
+* Attach RX to pin PA9
+* Attach GND to GND
+* Attach 3.3V to 3.3V (be sure not to supply 5V to 3.3V or vice versa)

 #### HiFive1 Rev B
 Programming this board requires [Segger's J-Link software](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack).
 These tools work on all major platforms but depend on [Java](https://openjdk.java.net/install/).